sebastianden/aws_lambda_sklearn/README.md

 Now to some Data Science.
 Before we can serve a ML model and do inference, we have to create and train it.
 This toy example will train a Random Forest classifier on the [Iris data set](https://en.wikipedia.org/wiki/Iris_flower_data_set) and save the pretrained model as a file.
 To view the whole code go to [train.py](src/train.py).

-First we import some dependencies and load the dataset from the preinstalled datasets in `sklearn`.
+First we import some dependencies and load the dataset from the pre-installed datasets in `sklearn`.
 ```python
 from sklearn import datasets
 from sklearn.ensemble import RandomForestClassifier